StoneT2000/Kaggle-RPS-Tournament-Runner/README.md

 This code allows you to run a local tournament ranking bots you provide by the ELO ranking algorithm (somewhat similar to the current Kaggle leaderboard ranking system), or Trueskill or Total Wins and Losses

-Ensure you have [NodeJS](https://nodejs.org/) version 12.x or above installed
+Ensure you have [NodeJS](https://nodejs.org/) version 12.x or above installed.
+Note that pure Windows does not work, you need WSL, to install, see this https://github.com/KNOXDEV/wsl

 To run the tournament, fork this repo or clone it to your computer, and first install the [Dimensions](https://github.com/stonet2000/dimensions) package